ancker010/mm/_posts/2021-01-12-raspberry-pi-4-docker-host-home-server-from-scratch.md

 Remember those `systemctl disable` commands?
 We turned off **apt-daily** and **apt-daily-upgrade**.

 **NOTE** This means your system is no longer keeping itself up to date automatically.
-I will talk about a way to do this later in this post, but you can also just do it manually if you want.
+You should do it manually on a regular basis.
+I'm a bit uneasy about having a device automatically updating packages.

 #### Disable Auto-Login
 The Raspberry Pi OS will automatically log in the user *pi* at boot.
 This is bad.
 Here's how you disable it.
 I haven't found a non "GUI" way to do this, for whatever reason.